Keyboard shortcuts

 Writing a Custom Dispatch Strategy

-The built-in strategies (SCAN, LOOK, NearestCar, ETD) cover most general-purpose needs.
-Write a custom strategy when you need domain-specific behavior the built-ins don’t capture — priority lanes, VIP handling, freight vs. passenger separation, fairness guarantees, energy-aware dispatch.
+The built-in strategies (SCAN, LOOK, NearestCar, ETD, Destination) cover most general-purpose needs.
+Write a custom strategy when you need domain-specific behavior the built-ins don’t capture – priority lanes, VIP handling, freight vs. passenger separation, fairness guarantees, energy-aware dispatch.

 This chapter is a narrative tutorial that walks from a minimal strategy to a production-grade one with snapshot support.
-If you just need the API surface, the Dispatch Strategies chapter has the reference sketch.
+If you just need a quick overview, the Dispatch Strategies chapter has one.

 The trait surface